liberda/HTTP.sh/docs/template-examples.md

 50% of the time the variable will be set, 50% it won't.
 Hence, it will display either heads or tails :)

-Of note: if you hate repeating yourself, this can be done inline:
+Of note: if you hate repeating yourself, this template can be done inline:

 ```
 It's {{start ?random}}heads{{else ?random}}tails{{end ?random}}!